desmondw/snowflake/README.md

-##Snowflake - Unique CSS Selector Generator
+##Snowflake - Generate Unique CSS Selectors

-Snowflake is a simple way to get a unique css selector for an element on a webpage.
+Snowflake is a simple way to get unique css selectors from elements on a webpage.

 After installing to Chrome, using it is as simple as clicking the extension icon, hovering over an element on the page, and clicking to copy the selector to the clipboard.